-- between the multiplexed output and the Channel 0 output.
-This channel being disconnected from any - 2 input, this technique allows to make measurements insensitive to pedestal variations common to all - 3 channels caused by, e.g., temperature effects. - The linearity in the charge measurement has been determined for all channels and found to be better - 5 than 2% over the full range 1-16 pC for a preamplifier gain of 1, corresponding to 1-100 photoelec- - 6 trons (Fig. 24). - Noise at the multiplexed output has been measured at 12 fC, i.e., 0.075 photoelectrons for a pream- - plifier gain 1, and at 3.7 fC or 0.08 photoelectrons for a maximal gain. - 9 Cross-talk due to the ASIC has been carefully considered.
-Two main sources of cross-talk have been - identified.
-A first effect is interpreted as a coupling between the trigger and the charge measurement - arms and has been determined to be lower than 0.1%.
-The second one affects neighbouring channels - of a hit channel where a cross-talk of the order of 1% is measured in the first neighbours.
-This effect - is negligible for far channels where a constant cross-talk component of -0.2% is observed. - The front-end board is a 8-layer PCB carrying two ROCs.
-It is directly plugged to the PMT, as shown - in Fig. 25.
-The lines from the PMT to the ROC inputs are well separated and protected from external - noise sources by four ground planes in the PCB.
-The front-end board contains buffer amplifiers for - the differential charge output signals of the ROC's and logic level translators for the digital signals.
-It - also carries five operational amplifiers, four for adapting the output voltage range of the two DAC's on - the DAQ board to the threshold voltage range of the two ROC's and one for reading the high voltage - of the PMT.
-The front-end card is connected to the DAQ board by means of two 26-lines miniature - flat cables.
-The ADC's (Analog Devices AD9220, 12 bits) are located on the DAQ board, in order to - 22 minimize the length of the data bus.
+8 input, this technique allows to make measurements insensitive to pedestal variations common to all

+9 channels caused by, e.g., temperature effects.

+The linearity in the charge measurement has been determined for all channels and found to be better than 2% over the full range 1-16 pC for a preamplifier gain of 1, corresponding to 1-100 p.e (Fig. 24).

+The noise at the multiplexed output has been measured at 12 fC, i.e., 0.075 p.e for a preamplifier gain 1, and at 3.7 fC or 0.08 p.e for a maximal gain.

+14 Cross-talk due to the ASIC has been carefully considered.
+Two main sources of cross-talk have been identified.
+A first effect is interpreted as a coupling between the trigger and the charge measurement arms and has been determined to be lower than 0.1%.
+The second effect affects the nearest neighbours of a hit channel, where a cross-talk of the order of 1% is measured.
+This effect is negligible for far channels where a constant cross-talk component of about 0.2% is observed.

+The front-end board is a 8-layer PCB carrying two ROCs.
+It is directly plugged to the PMT, as shown in Fig. 25.
+The lines from the PMT to the ROC inputs are well separated and protected from external noise sources by four ground planes in the PCB.
+The front-end board contains buffer amplifiers for the differential charge output signals of the ROC's and logic level translators for the digital signals.
+It also carries five operational amplifiers, four for adapting the output voltage range of the two DAC's on the DAQ board to the threshold voltage range of the two ROC's and one for reading the high voltage of the PMT.
+The front-end card is connected to the DAQ board by means of two 26-lines miniature flat cables.
+The ADC's (Analog Devices AD9220, 12 bits) are located on the DAQ board, in order to minimize the length of the data bus.